tschaban/SONOFF-BASIC-firmware/README.md

 # Software for Sonoff switch

-**Work in progress - not ready for productive devices, although core functions are working **
+**Work in progress - not ready for productive release yet, although core functions are working**

 **Status of implementation:**
 * firmware update over the network - **not started**
-* sonoff configuration by the browser - **done, partially tested, additional option might be added**
+* sonoff configuration by the browser - **done, partially tested, additional options might be added**
 * possibility to connect sensor ds18b20 with automatic detection - **in progress**
-* relay controlled by MQTT messages - **done, tested - be aware that format ot MQTT message may change**
+* relay controlled by MQTT messages - **done, tested - be aware that format of MQTT message may change**
-* temperature published by MQTT broker - **done, tested - be aware that format ot MQTT message may change**
+* temperature published by MQTT broker - **done, tested - be aware that format of MQTT message may change**
 * relay controlled manually by sonoff button - **done, unit tested**

 **Hints**
 * 1 short button press toggles the relay
 * 3-4 sec. button press toggles device mode: configuration mode or switch mode
 * if there is no WiFi and/or MQTT Broker configured device will go automatically to configuration mode
-* in order to access device configuration via browser: find SONOFF_xxxxxx WiFi network - connect to it (no password needed) and then open http://192.168.5.1 in your browser
+* in order configure device via browser: find SONOFF_xxxxxx WiFi network - connect to it (no password needed) and then open http://192.168.5.1 in your browser

 **What is possible to configure via browser at the moment**
 * WiFi access